spacetelescope/pastasoss/README.md

 Predicting Accurate Spectral Traces in Astrophysical SOSS Spectra

-By: Tyler Baines, STScI Science Support Analyst (NIRISS/SOSS) email: tbaines@stsci.edu
+By: Tyler Baines, STScI Science Support Analyst (NIRISS/SOSS Team) email: tbaines@stsci.edu

 STATUS: Work In Progress - 05/2023
 - Solving some minors bugs resulting the package failing to import in a juypter notebook.
 Should be resolved soon.